Porcelain Onlay: Benefits & What to Expect

 How is The Procedure Performed?

-The procedure for getting a porcelain onlay is similar to a dental crown.
+The porcelain onlay procedure is similar to a dental crown.
 It usually requires two visits to the dentist.
-In the first visit, the dentist will prepare the tooth by removing any decayed or damaged parts and taking impressions of the tooth to create a custom, porcelain onlay.
-A temporary onlay is placed while the permanent one is being made in a dental laboratory.
+During the initial visit, the dentist will prepare the tooth by removing any decayed or damaged parts.
+After tooth preparation, they will take complete impressions of the upper and lower jaws.
+These accurate impressions are sent to the dental laboratory for the fabrication of a custom-made onlay restoration.
+A temporary filling is placed while the permanent onlay is being made in a dental laboratory.

-In the second visit, the temporary onlay is removed, and the permanent one is placed and bonded onto the tooth using a special adhesive.
+In the second dental appointment, the temporary restoration is removed, and the permanent onlay is placed and bonded onto the tooth using a special adhesive.
 The dentist will ensure that the fit and appearance of the onlay are perfect before cementing it permanently in place.

 Porcelain Onlay vs. Crown

-Both porcelain onlays and crowns serve the same purpose of restoring damaged teeth.
+Both porcelain crowns and onlays serve the same purpose of restoring damaged teeth.
 Also, both require multiple dental visits for the procedure to be completed.
 However, there are some key differences between porcelain onlays and crowns, such as:

-• Coverage: As mentioned earlier, an onlay covers only a portion of the tooth, while a crown covers the entire tooth.
+• Coverage: As mentioned earlier, an onlay covers only a portion of the tooth, while a crown covers the entire chewing surface and tooth.

-• Tooth preparation: Onlays require less removal of tooth structure compared to crowns.
+• Tooth preparation: Onlays require less removal of tooth structure (conservative preparation) compared to crowns (extensive preparation).
 They are bonded to the tooth, unlike crowns that require the tooth to be shaped and reduced significantly.
-This makes porcelain onlay a more conservative option as it preserves more of the natural tooth structure.
+This makes porcelain onlay a more conservative treatment option as it preserves more of the natural tooth structure.

 • Protection: As onlays cover only a portion of the tooth, they are not as protective as crowns.
+Therefore, the natural tooth structure is still susceptible to tooth decay with porcelain onlays.
 Crowns provide complete coverage and protection to damaged teeth.

-Consult your dentist to determine which option is best for your specific dental needs.
+Consult your dentist to determine which treatment option is best for your specific dental needs.

 Caring for Your Porcelain Onlay

-Proper care and maintenance are essential to ensure the longevity of your porcelain onlay.
-Here are some tips to help you take care of your new restoration:
+Proper care and maintenance are essential for dental health and to ensure the longevity of your porcelain onlay.
+Here are some dental care tips:

 • Brush your teeth twice a day with a soft-bristled toothbrush and fluoride toothpaste.